“Four things are small on the earth, but they are exceedingly wise:

 Different Direction with Tax Benefits

-Canadian and American tax regulations give special incentives for residents to invest in principle residences.
-In Canada any increase on principle residences’ values are exempt from capital gains tax.
-In the U.S.A. mortgage interest on principle residences is tax deductible.
-These tax regulations often motivate residents to buy more houses than they need simply to reduce taxes.
-Unfortunately they usually use debt and debt compromises the asset.
-Hence tax regulations conflict with the exceedingly wise counsel in the text.
-Imagine if there were no tax incentives in Canada and America for personal residences.
-My guess is that many houses would be more humble.
+Canadian and American tax regulations give special incentives for residents to invest in their principle residences.
+In Canada, any appreciation in the value of one’s principle residence is exempt from capital gains tax.
+In the U.S.A., mortgage interest on principle residences is tax deductible.
+These regulations often motivate residents to buy more house than they need, and the resulting debt then compromises the asset.
+These incentives may violate the “exceedingly wise” counsel in the proverb—though they benefit the disciplined few who can use them wisely.
+If there were no tax incentives for personal residences, I imagine, many of us would live in much more humble houses.

 Real Estate as an Investment